 Then the prices started going up regularly.

-The year 1964 is best remembered as the year of Beatlemania in the US, but it was also the year of ascendency of Tamla/Motown to artistic and commercial success.
-And no one better defined the Motown sound and look that the Supremes.
+The year 1964 is best remembered as the year of Beatlemania in the US, but it was also the year of ascendency for Tamla/Motown to artistic and commercial success.
+And no one better defined the Motown sound, look, and feel than the Supremes.
 Between 1964 and 1969, they had seventeen Top 10 hits on Billboard, eleven of which reached #1.
 But because Berry Gordy refused to allow anyone to see the real numbers in his company ledgers, the Supremes did not receive a single RIAA Gold Record Award in the ’60s.
 (This photo allows me to make my point about placing too much emphasis on Gold Records plus my habit of tagging a photo of beautiful women on the end of my posts.)

 We may never know the truth

 The actual sales figures of any album that received an RIAA Gold Record Award prior to 1975 cannot be precisely known.
 Unless the album has been re-certified and upgraded to a new RIAA Award since 1975, its sales figures can only be estimated.

 These examples are random and are based on errors that I found while researching other articles.
 They’ll have to suffice because I’m not looking for others.

 The extraordinary photo of Donovan by Karl Ferris stands on its own as a work of photographer’s art.
 Supposedly, Epic did not support this expensive, deluxe boxed edition of the album, but Donovan insisted—and possibly even paid for it.